CONVENTIONAL SEPTIC SYSTEMS IN NORTHEAST OKLAHOMA

 The subsurface sewage treatment system is the most common on-site wastewater treatment method.
 Approximately 60% of the soils in Oklahoma are suitable for this type of treatment method.

-Subsurface sewage treatment system consists of a septic tank and an absorption field made up of a series of shallow trenches called lateral lines.
-When subsurface sewage treatment systems are properly designed, operated and maintained, the wastewater will receive proper treatment before it enters the environment.
+The subsurface sewage treatment system consists of a septic tank and an absorption field made up of a series of shallow trenches called lateral lines.
+When subsurface sewage treatment systems are properly designed, operated, and maintained, the wastewater will receive proper treatment before it enters the environment.

 A properly designed and maintained septic tank will allow only the clarified effluent to discharge from the tank to the absorption field.